 Criteria Assessed 2: Registered Manager's competence Standard 8.10 Working practices are systematically audited to ensure they are consistent with the agency's documented policies and procedures and action is taken when necessary.
 Standard 7.13 Medication errors and incidents are reported, in accordance with procedures, to the appropriate authorities.
 Standard 12.9 The effect of training on practice and procedures is evaluated as part of quality improvement.
 Standard 13.5 Staff have recorded appraisal with their line manager to review their performance against their job description and agree personal development plans in accordance with the procedures.
-Provider's Self-Assessment: The Agency carries out On Site Supervisions, monitoring visits, joint and service reviews which form part of the audit process to ensure working practices are consistent with NHSCT policy and procedure.
-Substantially compliant The Area Manager completes monthly monitoring and compiles and Annual Quality Report which includes service user feedback and is shared with service users.
-Medication errors are recorded in Incident and Near Miss Reporting Form in accordance with NHSCT procedures and also reported to RQIA.
+Provider's Self-Assessment: The agency carries out on-site supervisions, monitoring visits, joint and service reviews which form part of the audit process to ensure working practices are consistent with NHSCT policy and procedure.
+The Area Manager completes monthly monitoring and compiles an Annual Quality Report which includes Service user feedback and is shared with Service Users and other stakeholders.
+Medication errors are recorded in Incident and Near Miss Reporting Form in accordance with NHSCT procedures and also reported to RQIA under Notifiable Incident Report.
 The effect of training on practice is monitored through on-site supervision, formal supervision and appraisal.
-Personal Development Plans are drawn per procedure.
+Personal development plans are drawn up as per procedure.
+Substantially compliant

 Inspection Findings: The agency 'Supervision for Social Care Staff Employed in Adult Services' policy and procedure dated September 2012 was reviewed and clearly referenced practices for all agency staff including the processes for management staff supervision and appraisal.
-Compliant

-Appraisal for the manager currently takes place on an annual basis and was reviewed for 2013 and 2014 for the registered manager.
+Compliant Appraisal for the manager currently takes place on an annual basis and was reviewed for 2013 and 2014 for the registered manager.
 Supervision records were also viewed that had been completed in line with their procedure timescales, these records were found to be appropriately detailed.

-The inspector reviewed the agency log of three incidents reported through to RQIA over the past year (each related to medication issues).
-Review of these incidents confirmed appropriate recording and reporting to RQIA regarding the medication matters within appropriate timeframes.

-Monthly monitoring reports completed by the domiciliary care area manager were reviewed during inspection for July to December 2014 and found to be detailed, concise and compliant.
+The inspector reviewed the agency's log of incidents reported through to RQIA over the past year, one vulnerable adult incident and four medication issues.
+Review of these incidents confirmed appropriate recording and reporting to RQIA regarding the vulnerable adult matter and medication issues within appropriate timeframes.
+Monthly monitoring reports completed by the domiciliary care area manager were reviewed during inspection for October 2014 to January 2015 and found to be detailed, concise and compliant.
+Reports contained details of progress month to month in relation to the vulnerable adult matter and medication issues.
 The agency had completed their annual quality review for the year 1 April 2013 to 31 March 2014 which was viewed; this document included their evaluation of staff training completed to date and their proposed future training requirements.
+Records confirmed a summary report had been provided to all service users.